 4) Tune your Content Strategy

 Now that you understand your target audience well, all you need to do is to craft content with a tool such as Clearscope, that caters to their needs and interests.
 Publish blog posts that address their pain areas or aspirations and use insightful lessons to boost your business.
 Mention your target company or their key executives in your posts, reference quotes from their key decision-makers.
-Ask these executives to write guest posts for your social pages, share and republish their blog posts on your account, create interactive quizzes and so on.
+Ask these executives to write guest posts for your social pages, share and republish their blog posts on your account, create interactive quizzes, and so on.
 Visual content like video is more engaging to your audience!
 Sure it may take a lot of time, money, and overall effort producing video content but you can always use an easy advertisement maker to make the process easier.
-When you devise content marketing strategy around specific targets, you will certainly grab their attention.
+When you devise a content marketing strategy around specific targets, you will certainly grab their attention.

 5) Build and Nurture Relationships